material-motion/material-motion/specifications/transition_director.md

 <p style="text-align:center"><tt>feature: Context element</tt></p>

-The context element is an implementation-specific element.
-This is often related to the element that the user interacted with in order to initiate the transition.
+The context element is what that the user interacted with in order to initiate the transition.

 **Context element API**: Provide an API for retrieving the transition's context element.

+Example pseudo-code:

+    TransitionDirector {
+      readonly var contextElement
+    }

 <p style="text-align:center"><tt>/feature: Context</tt></p>